-But, given the high representation of people with Twelve Step backgrounds within this movement, how can these recovery advocates' declaration of the legitimacy of multiple pathways of recovery be reconciled with the charges by Twelve Step critics that AA and other Twelve Step groups practice coercive and cult-like indoctrination and a "one size fits all," anti-professional, antiscientific approach to addiction recovery?
-Are these recovery advocates heretics within oriented treatment, and external authorities who may mandate participation in 12-step groups (e.g., professional licensing boards, judges, probation/parole officers, child welfare agencies.)
-For representative literature of this movement, see Bufe, 1991; Fransway, 2000; Peele, 1989; Peele, Bufe, & Brodsky, 2000; Ragge, 1998; for their Twelve Step societies for their support of the legitimacy of multiple recovery pathways?
+But, given the high representation of people with Twelve Step backgrounds within this movement, how can these recovery advocates' declaration of the legitimacy of multiple pathways of recovery be reconciled with the charges by Twelve Step critics that AA and other Twelve Step groups practice coercive and cult-like indoctrination and a "one size fits all," anti-professional, anti-scientific approach to addiction recovery?
+Are these

+1 Such criticism is part of a "backlash movement" against AA, AA-oriented addiction treatment, and the portrayal of addiction as a disease.
+This backlash movement has its own leaders, celebrity speakers, literature, and websites.
+This movement rarely distinguishes 12-step groups from 12-step oriented professional interventionists, 12-step oriented treatment, and external authorities who may mandate participation in 12-step recovery advocates heretics within their Twelve Step societies for their support of the legitimacy of multiple recovery pathways?
 Or have the philosophies of Twelve Step programs toward alternative frameworks of recovery been misrepresented by their critics?
 This brief essay will explore these questions using the writings of AA co-founder Bill Wilson as a guide to how AA views itself and alternative frameworks of addiction recovery.

-&lt;sup>1 Such criticism is part of a "backlash movement" against AA, AA-oriented addiction treatment, and the portrayal of addiction as a disease.
-This backlash movement has its own leaders, celebrity speakers, literature, and websites.
-This movement rarely distinguishes 12-step groups from 12-step oriented professional interventionists, 12-step

 Defining what AA does and does not believe or does and does not practice is difficult in light of the variability across Twelve Step programs, the lack of central leadership within such programs, and the varieties of local practices that can be found under the Twelve Step umbrella.
 We have been struck by the number of people we have encountered who have talked with a few AA members or attended an open AA meeting where they talked to a few willing informants and left such experiences feeling as if they understood AA.
 As long-time researchers of AA, it is our experience that the person most willing to speak first on behalf of AA is, by definition, the least qualified to do so.
 Wilson addressed this question of the voice of AA by first depicting two archetypal AA roles-the "bleeding deacon" and the "AA show-off"-who are most likely to assert themselves as the embodiment and voice of AA (Alcoholics Anonymous, 1957, p.
 122, 133).
-Wilson went on to suggest that most AA members matured out of this role to become the "elder statesmen" whose humility, wisdom. patience, and example gualified them as the "true voice of Alcoholics Anonymous" (Alcoholics Anonymous, 1957, p.
+Wilson went on to suggest that most AA members matured out of this role to become the "elder statesmen" whose humility, wisdom, patience, and example qualified them as the "true voice of Alcoholics Anonymous" (Alcoholics Anonymous, 1957, p.
 122).
-The best access we have to this voice is in AA's literature through which core Wilson express collective attempted to the experience of those who shared this "kinship of common suffering" and who had reaped promises of recovery (Alcoholics the Anonymous, 1957, p.
+The best access we have to this voice is in AA's core literature through which Wilson attempted to express the collective experience of those who shared this "kinship of common suffering" and who had reaped the promises of recovery (Alcoholics Anonymous, 1957, p.
 59).
 The clearest definition of Twelve Step philosophy can be found in AA's basic texts and the other writings of AA co-founder Bill Wilson, particularly his articles in the AA Grapevine.